codeigniter4/CodeIgniter4/user_guide_src/source/libraries/email.rst

 =================== =================== ============================ =======================================================================
 **$fromEmail**                                                       The email address to be set in the "from" header.
 **$fromName**                                                        The name to be set in the "from" header.
-**$recipients**                                                      The email addresses of the recipients, as a comma separated string or
-                                                                     an array
 **$userAgent**      CodeIgniter                                      The "user agent".
 **$protocol**       mail                ``mail``, ``sendmail``,      The mail sending protocol.
                                         or ``smtp``